 Following your work experience are education, training, skills, and hobbies.

 The reverse chronological CV layout is well known and almost expected by UK employers and recruiters.
 Because of this, it’s well understood and easily read.
 Recruiters will not have trouble scanning this type of CV layout, as sections will vary minimally from CV to CV.

 Another benefit is showing off an impressive career trajectory.
 If you’ve excelled and risen through the ranks, this type of CV layout highlights your progression.
 Additionally, as the most recent experience is presented at the top, employers get a sense of who you are today, not who you were 15 years ago.
 It’s a current snapshot of you as a working professional.

 Is a reverse chronological CV right for you?

-Tips for specific situations
+CV Layout tips for specific situations

 - Career-changers: focus on tailoring the content of your CV so what you showcase is relevant to your new career path.
 Remove roles that don’t include transferable skills or experience.
-Use keywords from your new career field to help you new skills stand out, and explain why you’re the right person for the job in your personal statement and cover letter.
+Use keywords from your new career field to help your new skills stand out, and explain why you’re the right person for the job in your personal statement and cover letter.